nathan-gardner/SECON2023Robot/README.md

 Tell who the faculty supervisor was for the project

-Mr. Jesse Roberts -
+Mr. Jesse Roberts

 ### Stakeholders

 Tell a bit about the customer for the project.
 Also discuss any other groups (specific or general) that are expected to be impacted by the project.

-IEEE
+The Institute of Electrical and Electronics Engineers (IEEE) is the organization that is hosting the competition in Orlando, Florida on April 13-16th, 2023.

 Tennessee Tech ECE Department